The Trouble With Kids and Taxis

 But booking and taking taxis with kids is a little complicated; especially in a place you’ve never been.

-You’d like to not have to carry your child’s car seat for two 20-minute taxi cab rides but also don’t want to put them in your lap.
+You’d like to not have to carry your child’s car seat for two 20-minute taxi cab rides but also don’t want to put them in your lap, especially if you’ll be on a highway.
 I’ve been there.
-Doing a group vacation and need transport 6 or 8 or 10 people and their luggage.
-I’ve been there, too.

-Here is the best advice we can offer for safely taking cabs and taxis in cities you don’t know with kids and babies in tow.
+Here is the best advice I can offer for safely taking cabs and taxis in cities you don’t know with toddlers and babies in tow.

 9 Tips For Taking Taxis With Babies and Kids